ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 ^^^^^^^^^^^^^^^^^^^

 Several accelerator lattice elements can be defined as described below.
-The elements are defined relative to the `z` axis and in the lab frame.
+The elements are defined relative to the `z` axis and in the lab frame, starting at `z = 0`.
 They are described using a simplified MAD like syntax.
 Note that elements of the same type cannot overlap each other.

 * ``lattice.elements`` (``list of strings``) optional (default: no elements)